best-hvac-books-reviews-from-amazon

 Q4.How important is it for me to learn about refrigeration systems?

-Q5.Is it really worth taking the NATE/ICE and other exams?
+Q5.Is it worth taking the NATE/ICE and other exams?

 Final Words